luthilab/IntanLuthiLab/RasPiFunctions/REMS_Restriction/README.md

 ```
 outs = (12,16,20,21)
 ```
-will be connected to the motors in order to start the vibration once REMS is detected. https://doi.org/10.1101/2023.05.20.541586 and https://pubmed.ncbi.nlm.nih.gov/34432801/ .
+will be connected to the motors in order to start the vibration once REMS is detected as described in  https://doi.org/10.1101/2023.05.20.541586.
 For questions regarding the code computations please contact the members of the Prof. Anita Lüthi laboratory.